Tiny-Earth/DiscoveryDatabaseGuide/site/src/register.md

 Instructors accounts have higher permissions, and are either (a) created as a student account during a training, webinar, or workshop and then promoted to an instructor account, or (b) created using an Instructor Invitation Code without going through a training first.
 Please contact <tinyearth@wid.wisc.edu> for assistance and questions.

-## Students and Teaching Assistants
+## Students, Teaching Assistants, and Co-Instructors

 1. Visit <https://discovery.tinyearth.wisc.edu/registration/>
 2. Complete the form, filling in your name, display name, and email.
-Create a password you will use to log into the database, and input the Invitation Code you were given by your instructor
+Create a password you will use to log into the database, and input the Invitation Code you were given by your course's lead instructor
 3. Submit the form and await an activation email
 4. Click the link in the activation email to finish creating your account.
 Please click the activation link **within 24 hours**.
 If you encounter errors setting up your account or logging in, please contact us using the [Report Issue](https://discovery.tinyearth.wisc.edu/report-issue/) form
-5. Notify your instructor that your account is complete so they can add you to their course
+5. Notify your instructor or TA that your account is complete so they can add you to their course
 6. Once you've been added to the course, visit <https://discovery.tinyearth.wisc.edu/> and log in -- let's begin!
 Continue to the next step of the guide, [adding your first entry](first-entry.md)

 !!! note ""
     ![The registration form](assets/Registration.png)

-## Instructors
+## Lead Instructors

 If you already have an account that has student access but not instructor access, such as from a webinar or training, please reach out to <tinyearth@wid.wisc.edu> to have your account promoted.

 If you do not already have an account, but were given an Instructor Invitation Code, please follow the instructions above using your instructor Invitation Code.

-Otherwise, please reach out to <tinyearth@wid.wisc.edu> to receive a code and setup instructions.
+Instructor Invitation Codes can be found on the TEPI website -- just click "Tiny Earth Database" on the TEPI homepage.

+If you need help, have problems, or have questions, please reach out to <tinyearth@wid.wisc.edu>.

-!!! warning "What access to a test classroom?"
+!!! warning "Want access to a test classroom?"
     After instructor accounts are created, they can be manually added to a test classroom in the "TEPI University" institution by messaging <tinyearth@wid.wisc.edu>, allowing instructors to experiment with database features.

     Once you are added to the test classroom, we will notify you, and you may then continue to the next step of the guide, [adding your first entry](first-entry.md)

-If you have problems or questions, reach out to <tinyearth@wid.wisc.edu>